-Prince William tells Jamaicans slavery ‘stains our history’ but stops short of apology
+Prince William tells Jamaicans: Slavery ‘stains our history’

 William’s comments — and his omissions — have sparked a debate about how the British royal family should address its historical links to slavery.
-William may have directly addressed the topic of slavery, but he did not heed the call from campaigners to apologize for the actions of his forebears.
+William may have directly referenced the topic of slavery, which is unusual for a senior royal, but he did not heed the call from campaigners to apologize for the actions of his forebears.

-William and his wife, Catherine, Duchess of Cambridge, are on a week-long overseas visit to Belize, Jamaica and the Bahamas — a trip that was hit by some turbulence early on.
+William and his wife, Catherine, Duchess of Cambridge, are on a week-long visit to Belize, Jamaica and the Bahamas — a trip that was hit by some turbulence early on.

+Cindy McCreery, a cultural historian focused on the British royal family, said, “What you see is a collision of two agendas.”
+One is the campaign for reparations and redress for the crimes of slavery that have gained momentum in recent years, including in some former British colonies.

+The other is that the British royal family sees an opportunity in the year of the queen’s Platinum Jubilee to “renew interest and support for Queen Elizabeth.”

 In Jamaica, a group of protesters gathered outside the British High Commission, and more than 100 prominent citizens wrote an open letter to the royal couple calling for an apology and reparations for slavery.

 “Many of us are not charmed,” said Rosalea Hamilton, a trade policy specialist in Jamaica who is also an organizer for the Advocates Network, a group that helped to issue the open letter.
-William’s speech, she said in an interview, was “well-crafted” but “doesn’t rise to the level of a formal apology, which not only requires taking responsibility but a commitment to non-repetition and, of course, reparatory justice.”
+In an interview she called William’s speech “tone-deaf” and said that it “doesn’t rise to the level of a formal apology, which not only requires taking responsibility but a commitment to non-repetition and, of course, reparatory justice.”

-A formal apology is seen as an important step by the Caribbean Community (Caricom), a regional alliance of 20 Caribbean countries that are seeking reparations from former colonial powers, including the United Kingdom.
+A formal apology is seen as an important step by the Caribbean Community (CARICOM), an alliance of 20 Caribbean countries that are seeking reparations from former colonial powers, including the United Kingdom.

 Many were surprised when Jamaican Prime Minister Andrew Holness officially welcomed William and Catherine on Wednesday and told them, in front of rolling cameras, that their visit was a chance to address “unresolved” issues.